day50-dev/sidechat/README.md

 As human knowledge (and opinion) progresses, ai needs to plays a "co" role - co-expert, co-craftsman, co-reference.
 Take the [streamdown](https://github.com/kristopolous/Streamdown) project I mentioned before.
 As time progressed and I discovered more subtle bugs time and time again I found that they were inserted by the vibe-coding AI I did early on to get myself started.
 The percentage of the code that is AI basically went from maybe 90% on first commit to perhaps 10% now, where it's slowly asymptotically decreasing because it continues to be able to only make what I call Day-0 or Day-1 contributions to a project I've reached Day-30 on.

 The fidelity of this nuance has to be crisp without introducing the noise and the context of the HCI will get us there.
 That's where screen-query is going next.

+It's not just prompting a single llm.
+Take [teapot](https://huggingface.co/teapotai/teapotllm) for example - there's many models that excel at certain modalities of interaction.
+The key is to slot these multi-agents into a proper stack using things such as file contents, commit histories, documentation, tests, and user interaction to get past Day-0/1 contributions and stop producing coding slop when quality starts mattering.

+There's a famous 2019 essay called [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) about how sophistication of models and complexity of solution are simply getting out-classed by naive "more compute" solutions.
+This is not that.
+These problems require problem contextualization and more nuanced presumptions with more clever AI can't get you there.
+This is wildly observable in humans.
+There is no human that can just sit down at a company and be productive on day 1 of a complex project, making meaningful contributions.

+All code is institutional and all institutions are collective behavior and all behaviors are learned and poorly documented.
+Therein lies the next step-change

 ~chris 2025-04-20